Aging Vol 4: Menopause- Interventions for "The Change" - 6 CE's

 8.

-9. What are two significant health risks for women in postmenopause?
+9. What are the significant health risks for women in postmenopause?

 10. Given the dramatic impact of menopause on some women's health and emotional status, what is imperative for mental health counselors to recognize?

-11. According to research done by Wenk, what is the effect of hormone replacement therapy on memory?
+11. What is the effect of hormone replacement therapy on memory?

 12. What is the psychoanalytic theory of depression in menopause?